Igor Kostin: At Chernobyl

 After returning from Afghanistan, he began to work periodically for Novosti from the Kyiv branch.
 He reported on local and trans-Soviet matters but rarely left the state.
 On the late evening of 26 April 1986 a helicopter pilot whom he worked closely with for his journalistic activities alerted him that there had been a fire at the nuclear power plant in Chernobyl.
 The fire had been extinguished by the time they arrived at Chernobyl via helicopter, and witnessed a war-like scramble of military vehicles and power plant personnel down at the scene of the nuclear power plant.
 He also experienced an odd feeling combined with high temperature and toxic smog, that was unusual for an accident scene.
-The motor of his cameras began to exhibit symptoms of radioactive-caused degradation after around 20 shots.
+The motors of his cameras began to exhibit symptoms of radioactive-caused degradation after around 20 shots.
 The helicopter returned to Kyiv after the cameras' failure.

-Kostin managed to develop the films, only to realise that all but one was unsalvageable - most of the films were affected by the high level of radiation, that caused the photographs to appear entirely black, resembling a film that was exposed to light pre-maturely.
+Kostin managed to develop the rolls of film, only to realise that all but one was unsalvageable - most of the rolls were affected by the high level of radiation, that caused the photographs to appear entirely black, resembling a film that was exposed to light pre-maturely.
 Kostin's only photograph of the nuclear power plant was sent to Novosti in Moscow, but he did not receive a permit to publish it until 5 May 1986.
 His visit to Chernobyl was illegal and not sanctioned by the authorities.
 Pravda published limited information about the accident on 29 April 1986, but did not publish Kostin's photographs.

-The accident was interpreted as a major catastrophe by the global news media, even when the Ukrainian and Soviet authorities were trying to suppress any news regarding the accident.
-Kostin later received permits as one of the representative of the five accredited Soviet media to cover the accident site and the Zone of Alienation.
-On 5 May, 1986, he ventured into the rubble of the Chernobyl nuclear plant site and Reactor 4 along with the liquidators.
+Before Kostin received permission to photograph Chernobyl, he covered the evacuation of Pripyat, the closest town to the nuclear power plant.
+Residents were given less than two hours to leave, and were told to bring only a few personal belongings as they were advised they would be able to return shortly, although this was not the case.

 It was then that he covered the mass exodus of inhabitants of Pripyat and 30 km zone surrounding the nuclear power plant, before the 1 May Labour Day celebration.
 Dozens had died from the accident, mostly workers at the nuclear power plant.